joeyipara02/Azure-AD-Project/README.md

 ![Alt text](https://i.imgur.com/nj5Ln3I.png)

 * **Click "Start Free".
 You will have to follow the instructions to sign up for the account.
-It's pretty straight forward and you can sign up with your email.
-It will ask for a credit card but it will not charge you until the $200 credit is used up or your 30 days expire.
+It's pretty straight forward and you sign up with your email.
+It'll ask for a credit card but it will not charge you until the $200 credit is used up or your 30 days expire.
 After you create your account you are now ready to start using Azure!
 In the Azure world you are now a Tenant!**

 # Step 2: Azure Portal Introduction